eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

     - agent-2
 ```

-To learn more about Volume, please see [Volume Management](../agent-management/volumes.html).
+To learn more about the `Volume` kind, please see [Volume Management](../agent-management/volumes.html).

 ## Registry

-We can deploy Registry.
+Private container image registries for Microservices can be set up via the `Registry` kind.

 ```yaml
 apiVersion: iofog.org/v2